rajaram2003/Responsive-pizza-website/README.md

 # Responsive-pizza-website
 ### Responsive Pizza Website

-- Responsive Pizza Website Design Using HTML CSS And JavaScript
+- Responsive Pizza Website Design Using HTML CSS And JavaScript.
 - Contains animations when scrolling.
 - Smooth scrolling in each section.
 - Developed first with the Mobile First methodology, then for desktop.